SimonR-prog/QuizAppReact/README.md

 5. Responsive design so that the web app works on any platform.

 ### Small initial thoughts:
 I am going to try adding a random number generator to pick the questions at random.
-Will let it generate 5 numbers, store them in a list and then iterate through the ids to show the questions.
+Will let it generate 5 numbers, store them in an array and then iterate through the ids to show the questions.

+#### Possible steps:
+Have a "start quiz" button which creates an empty array and generate five numbers between 1-10 and add them to the array aslong as the number isn't already in the array.
+When the array contains 5 elements, return the array.

+Have a while loop that iterates through the array and shows the question and answers depending on which id it has.
+If the button which the user clicks contains the same answer as the correct answer, then increase some point counter variable and move to the next question.
+When the while loophas ran five times, end the loop.

+Maybe have one var for wrong answers and one for correct answers.
+And when the total of them together equal five, end the loop and call a function which shows the score and a message depeding on which var is higher.

 # Sources:
 Most of the questions are from: https://www.mentimeter.com/blog/meetings/quiz-questions